What we do

 unauthorized duplication and use.
 We investigate the data

-trails of e-commerce systems, including Web servers, tracking usage
+trails of e-commerce systems, including web servers, tracking usage

 and analyzing logs.
-We review
+We can review

 and analyze the operations of computer applications software.